doodlebunnyhops/NookLook/GOOGLE_SHEETS_API.md

 5. **Restrict API Key** (Recommended):
    - Click on your API key to edit it
    - Under "API restrictions", select "Restrict key"
-   - Choose "Google Sheets API" from the list
+   - Choose both "Google Sheets API" AND "Google Drive API" from the list
    - Save your changes

 ### 2. Setup Environment Variables